xidruk/computer-networking/docs/subnet_mask.md

 - 0 AND 1 = 0
 - 0 AND 0 = 0

-When you AND the IP and the subnet mask, you get the **network address**—the shared part that identifies which network the device belongs to.
+When you AND the IP and the subnet mask, you get the **network address** the shared part that identifies which network the device belongs to.

 Example: